Israeli military claims hit on Hezbollah HQ commander

 The Israeli army said air raid alerts had been issued in several areas.
 There was no immediate information about any casualties or damage.

-During his speech, Qassem said that Hezbollah plans to expand its attacks on northern Israel and that “more and more Israelis will be displaced from the settlements”.
+During his speech, Qassem said Hezbollah plans to expand its attacks on northern Israel and that “more and more Israelis will be displaced from the settlements”.

 He also stated that Iran remains committed to regional “resistance” to Israel.